List of Little Britain characters: Eileen and Janet

 Eileen and Janet appear only in one episode in Series 1.
-In their sketch, Eileen (Lucas) is consoling her sister, Janet (Walliams), who has recently lost her husband, Ivar.
-Throughout the sketch, a mention of certain and sometimes very simple things, such as a visit to the shops, reminds Janet of Ivar and makes her start sobbing, while Eileen patiently consoles her.
-At the end of the sketch, she firmly reminds her sister that they had decided not to talk about Ivar's death.
+In their sketch, Eileen (Lucas) is consoling her sister, Janet (Walliams), who has recently lost her husband, Ivor.
+Throughout the sketch, a mention of certain and sometimes very simple things, such as a visit to the shops, reminds Janet of Ivor and makes her start sobbing, while Eileen patiently consoles her.
+At the end of the sketch, she firmly reminds her sister that they had decided not to talk about Ivor's death.
 They originally appeared in the radio show.

 The characters appear in the Series 1 DVD extra "What does Britain mean to you?".